Binu-dubey/clinikem-healthcare/README.md

 - CRUD operations for Patients, Doctors, and their mappings
 - Fetch all doctors mapped to a specific patient
-- Fetch all patients mapped to a specific doctor
 - Template-based dropdown mapping interface
 - REST API support with token-based authentication
 - Error handling and UUID validations